molofgarb/ytdl-GUI/planned_changes.md

 ## To-do:
 - make animated ellipses

+- make sure all of the file references in dir-reorg version are correct

+- make sure that the supported sites and readme is accessible in executable
+    - ensure that supportedsites references the yt-dlp file and not my own
+    - try to get markdown stuff to open in the browser rather than the default program

 - dropdown menu for picking formatting options
     - use 'listformats' option on YoutubeDL object
     - toggleable ability to have individual format selection (off by default)